-Drugs and Alcohol; Over 100 airline employees tested positive over 17 months
+More than 100 airline employees have tested positive to drugs or alcohol over 17 months

 MORE than 100 airline industry employees have tested positive to drugs or alcohol in internal tests over a 17-month period, data from the Civil Aviation Safety Authority has revealed.